xenris/nbavr/readme.md

     .loop = ..., // Function called repetedly after setup is called.
     .crash = ..., // Function called when the task manager detects that the task has halted.
     .priority = ..., // PRIORITY_LOW/MEDIUM/HIGH/DRIVER.
-    .state = ..., // Ignore.
-(Used by the task manager to keep track of task state.)
     .inputStreams = ..., // Array of input streams.
     .inputStreamCount = ..., // Number of input streams.
     .outputStreams = ..., // Array of output streams.